homedepot/react-component-grid/README.md

         }
     ];
 ```
-component: at least one component to render as a grid cell
+*Component*: At least one component to render as a grid cell
 ```
 const reactComponentToRenderInThisColumn = props => (
   <div>{props.quantity}</div>